 When the Empire State Trail was officially opened to much fanfare in January of 2021, we were very curious to get a sense of what this trial system would be like.
 A quick overview of the official website let’s you know right away that the Empire State Trail system is not 100% off road.
 Instead it is an amalgam of separate trailways that have been linked together using on-road segments and a unified system of signage.
 Conditions vary with each segment: sometimes you are riding on pavement, sometimes you are riding on dirt.
 Some on-road sections are quiet country roads, others are busy white-knuckle urban arterials.
 But for the most part, for the first 100 miles north of New York City, you are completely off-road, riding on an excellent system of paved and unpaved bike paths between the Big Apple and Kingston.
 North of Kingston, it’s back-and-forth between trails and roads until you reach Albany where the three branches of the Empire State Trail system meet.
 West of Albany it’s the Erie Canalway Trail (which we will not cover here, since it’s its own topic).
 North of Albany, it’s the Champlain Valley Trail, which is primarily on-road, although there are some nice off-road segments.

-In anticipation of our 2021 tour calendar which will offer weekend day rides on the lower 100 miles of the Empire State Trail, as well as a potential multi-day tour we hope to offer this fall between New York City and Saratoga Springs (contact us for more info), we did our due diligence and rode the entire route from New York City to Whitehall, near the Vermont border.
+In anticipation of our 2021 tour calendar which will offer weekend day rides on the lower 100 miles of the Empire State Trail, as well as our upcoming multi-day vacation tour this August between New York City and Saratoga Springs, we did our due diligence and rode the entire route from New York City to Whitehall, near the Vermont border.
 The reason we stopped in Whitehall is because north of there, the Empire State trail is all on-road, following New York State Bike Route 9, so we didn’t bother.
 Click here for more information about New York State bike routes.

 New York City and Westchester County